OneKeePass/mobile/docs/FAQ.md

 </h1>
 </details>

+## How to fill username and passwords automatically ?

+OneKeePass now supports the **Autofill** feature in both iOS and Android.

+You can now seamlessly log in to websites and apps while maintaining strong and secure passwords in OneKeePass when you use the autofill service provided by OneKeePass

+To use Autofill with OneKeePass, you need to enable OneKeePass in the device system settings first

 ## How are entries organized ?
 Entries are organized so that you can view them as Entry types or Categories or Group tree or Tagged entries.